 by Jessica Lawson

-Do you love doing voices, A philanthropist countess sends out six mysterious invitations to of six children.
+Do you love doing voices?
+Then this is the book for you!
+A philanthropist countess sends out six mysterious invitations to of six children.
 The eclectic group of children, including our heroine, Tabitha Crumb, arrive at the mansion to discover that one of them is believed to be the countess's long lost grandchild.
 However, things are not always as they seem–neither the people involved nor the house–and the children (or at least the good children) must work together to unravel the mysteries of the house.
 The cast of characters here is delightfully kooky and weird, with inept and neglectful parents, both spoiled and erudite children, and disguise-wearing servants.